The Gambling Law Review: Denmark

 One measure that makes this possible is that the relevant minister (currently the Minister of Taxation) has been granted the legal authoritative powers to issue specific regulations on certain areas.

-The Gambling Authority has published several guidelines of interpretation regarding various specific topics including sales promotions, advertisement for bonuses, anti-money laundering rules, etc., but although these guidelines specify the Gambling Authority's interpretation of the gambling legislation, they are not law and do not express the view of the Danish courts.
+The Danish Gambling Authority has published several guidelines of interpretation regarding various specific topics, including sales promotions, advertisement for bonuses, responsible gambling and anti-money laundering rules, but although these guidelines specify the Danish Gambling Authority's interpretation of the gambling legislation, they are not law and do not express the view of the Danish courts.
 Ultimately, only the courts are competent to interpret Danish law with binding effect.

 Danish gambling legislation differentiates between land-based casinos and online casinos.
 Land-based gambling is defined as games concluded by a player and a gambling operator, or the gambling operator's dealer, meeting physically.
 Online gambling is, on the other hand, defined as games that are concluded between a player and a gambling operator using remote communications.

 While online gambling is not restricted as regards the number of possible licensed operators, there are restrictions regarding land-based gambling.